-Organizations offering health assessments as part of their wellbeing strategy are giving individuals the opportunity to gain insight and awareness.
-This knowledge alone could be enough to elicit a positive behavior change resulting in improved health outcomes, tangible business benefits, and of course a more meaningful ROI.
+Organizations offering health assessments as part of their well-being strategy are allowing individuals to gain insight and awareness.
+This knowledge alone could be enough to elicit a positive behavior change resulting in improved health outcomes, tangible business benefits, and of course, a more meaningful ROI.

 About the author: Marcus Herbert, is the Corporate Operations Specialist at Nuffield Health.